 But, the sneaky part of just looking at your failed credit card payment rates on a monthly basis is that it doesn’t tell the whole story.
 Your monthly failed credit card payments rates are compounded over a year and, suddenly, that 2% loss snowballs into a 22% annual loss in revenue.

-The compound loss of revenue is why you need to dedicate full-time resources to dealing with failed credit card payments.
+The compound loss of revenue is why you need to dedicate full-time resources for dealing with failed credit card payments.
 In an ideal world, you’ll have one fully trained and full-time team member who will ensure that all failed payments are dealt with in the most efficient way.
 It makes total sense to have a dedicated person to recover failed payments, but this could be difficult – especially for small businesses.

 This is where Gravy comes in.
 We are your full-time staff equivalent to recover failed payments.
 All you need to do is focus on things to dominate your year and your business, while we recover your hard-earned cash.
 You get the equivalent of a full-time payment recovery service at a fraction of the cost.